 These types of diamonds gained worldwide attention in 2019, when Meghan Markle wore a pair of sparkling drop earrings which featured stones that had been created in a lab in just five days.
-With nearly 70% of millennials considering buying a lab alternative to natural diamonds, man made diamonds are seemingly here to stay.
+With nearly 70% of millennials considering buying a lab alternative to natural diamonds, man made diamonds are seemingly here to stay; more consumers are opting for lab grown diamond rings.
 Read on below to find out more about these precious stones.

 How are Diamonds Made in a Lab?

 There are two ways that diamonds are created in a lab, but both ways replicate the extreme pressure and heat of the Earth’s crust where diamonds are formed.
 Both also make use of a diamond “seed”.

 The first method involves using a High Pressure High Temperature (HPHT) system, where the seed is put alongside pure graphite carbon and exposed to temperatures of 1500 degrees celsius, which is pressurised to around 1.5 million pounds per square inch in the chamber.

 Most recently, another technique was discovered known as Chemical Vapor Deposition (CVD).
 In this process, the seed is placed in a sealed chamber filled with carbon-rich gas and heated to 800 degrees celsius.

 The improvement in technology and the speed at which diamonds can be created has created a new competition between lab made diamonds and mined diamonds.